pankhuri0209/RestAPISpringBoot/README.md

 --publish 3306:3306
 mysql:8-oracle

+15. Connecting to sql (Downloaded mysql sh)

 Commands used in sql window:
 --\connect social-mdeia-user@localhost:3306
 --\use social-media-database
 --\sql
 --select * from post;
 --select * from user_details;

+17. Add security and authentication to rest api

+--Spring Security
+--Filter Chains
+--All requests shoud be authenticated
+--If a request is not authenticated, a web page is shown --CSRF-> POST, PUT
+--Configuration
+--Bean Filter Chain